New Gymnasts Interested In Joining the Team

 Transportation to meets

-The team has a head coach, Rebecca Bajorek, and assistant coaches.
-All are very experienced at coaching high school level girls.
+The team has a head coach, Rebecca Bajorek, and one assistant coach.
+Both are very experienced at coaching high school level girls.

 Prior to the season, a team budget is set.
-The budget and financials are available at anytime for parents to see.
-Contact Margaret Brooks for more information.
+The budget and financials are available at any time for parents to see.
+Contact Nina Tortosa or Sandi Marshall for more information.

 Once a girl is confirmed on the team and booster fees are paid, access will be given for the gymnast and parents to have full access to this website.
 You will be able to view rosters, meet information, photos, etc.